Observatory-Sciences/aravis-detector/docs/developer/explanations/arvcli.md

 Arvcli is a simple CLI interface that uses [typer](https://typer.tiangolo.com/) to interface with the command line.
 In essence, each functionality of the CLI is compartmentalized within a function.
 The general commands are divided in two sections:

-1. Direct callback: these commands are signalled by the use of a '-' flag and use the callback functions as implementation.
+1. Options: these commands are signalled by the use of a '-' flag and use the callback functions as implementation.
 2. Commands: the commands each have their own subcommands and are created using the command decorator.

 The app follows the usual folder structure of a python project: